 For patients with ICH and having taken dabigatran, idarucizumab may be used to reverse the anticoagulant effects of dabigatran.
-The recommended dose of idarucizumab is 5 g, provided as two separate vials each containing 2.5 g/50 mL idarucizumab.
+The recommended dose of idarucizumab is 5g, provided as two separate vials each containing 2.5 g/50 mL idarucizumab.
 Activated charcoal (50 gm) should also be given if ICH occurs within 2 hours of most recent dabigatran dose.
 If idarucizumab is not available, consider activated PCC FEIBA or 4 factor PCC; these approaches have not been formally tested and do not fully reverse dabigatran coagulopathy.

-Andexanet alpha is now approved as a specific reversal agent for direct Xa inhibitors.
+The currently recommended approach is to use Andexanet alpha as a reversal agent for direct Xa inhibitors, but clinical trials of its efficacy are ongoing.
 For dosing, depending on the agent that the patient is on, please refer to ENLS Pharmacotherapy module.